castle-engine/conference-zlot-delphi-2024/README.md

 - `TCastleWalkNavigation` (for ready handling of AWSD and similar keys, typical for FPS games).

+Controls:

+- Walk using AWSD keys,
+- rotate by holding _right mouse button_ and moving the mouse,
+- shoot by clicking with _left mouse button_.

 The Pascal code (most in `GameViewMain` unit) adds logic to

 - Activate _mouse look_ when right mouse button is pressed,